adamkarvonen/chess_llm_interpretability/README.md

 Then click "Run All" on `lichess_data_filtering.ipynb` (I'm filtering data in a notebook instead of a script because I use a series of graphs to illustrate what the data filtering is doing).
 To visualise probe outputs or better understand my work, check out `probe_output_visualization.ipynb`.
 It has commentary and many print statements to walk you through using a single probe and performing a single intervention.

-The train_test_chess.py script can be used to either train new linear probes or test a saved probe on the test set.
+The `train_test_chess.py` script can be used to either train new linear probes or test a saved probe on the test set.

 Command line arguments:

 --mode: Specifies `train`  or `test`.
 Optional, defaults to `train`.

 --probe: Determines the type of probe to be used. `piece` probes for the piece type on each square, `skill` probes the skill level of the White player.
 Optional, defaults to `piece`.

+Examples:

-Example: Train piece board state probes:
+Train piece board state probes:
 `python train_test_chess.py`

 Test skill probe: